Mamba-Spirit/Energy_management/README.md

 Computers are not always properly switched off, and the same goes for are not always switched off properly, nor are monitors on standby.

-We propose to set up a system
-to adjust the consumption of a computer park as closely as possible. consumption.
+We propose to set up a system to adjust the consumption of a computer park as closely as possible consumption.

 To carry out our study, we'll apply it to a portion of the facility's IT equipment. of the school's IT equipment.